Heavy cavalry: Persian Empires

-Western Europeans
+Celts

 The Celts of western and central Europe are among the first peoples in the region known to have made use of heavy cavalry.
 It is generally accepted that the Celts were the originators of mail armour, the earliest find being from a Celtic burial in Ciumesti in modern-day Romania.
 Mail and occasionally bronze armour were restricted generally to the nobility and chieftains of Celtic society, and the additional cost of maintaining a horse trained for the din and chaos of battle ensured that those men who could afford a full panoply of mail and a good quality warhorse were highly motivated, not merely by their status but by the emphasis that Celtic society placed on personal success and courage.
 At the Battle of Carrhae, Gallic auxiliary cavalry met with the completely armoured Parthian cataphracts.
 Despite being outmatched the Gauls fought fiercely and well before being annihilated in a protracted melee.

 The small size of Celtic horses meant that the Celtic heavy cavalry of north-western and central Europe appear to have been employed as heavy skirmisher cavalry, rather than the shock cavalry of the Middle East and North Africa, the heavy cavalry of Gaul and Celtiberia being widely regarded as some of the finest horsemen of the ancient world.
 The Gauls were known to be able to hurl their javelins while retreating, and to use a system whereby a cavalryman was supported by two other men with fresh horses who could resupply him with missiles.
 For close combat the main weapon was the spear, around 7 ft in length with a leaf-bladed head, and a heavy wooden shield with an iron spindle-type boss.
 The most prestigious weapon was the sword, a blade ranging anywhere from 2 to 3 ft in length.
 Celtic swords were typically of good quality, with some being of such quality that archeologists have classed them as being equal to modern, high-quality steel replicas.

 The heavy cavalry of the Celtiberi, widely employed by the Carthaginians, included men who may have ridden on mail-armoured horses.
 Known to the Romans as "Lanciarii" (not to be confused with the spear-armed infantry of the Eastern Roman Empire), they are represented in several Iberian carvings of the period.
 They may have carried the "soliferrum", the all-iron javelin unique to Iberia, in addition to a spear and shield and a Celtic-style longsword or an Iberian falcata.
 Together with the Gallic nobles, it was likely these horsemen who at the Battle of Cannae charged and then broke the Roman and Italian cavalry.